2022 Program Topic:

 This session will share the journey of individual transformation and the cultural shift that BHCMC has committed to in order to become a true anti-Black racism organization.
 Panelists will discuss the process of leading Healing-Informed Racial Equity work and the pause needed to internally reflect on the organization’s own internal anti-Black policies, practices, and tendencies.
 They will also share challenges that were faced in expanding geographically across Monterey County as well as expanding the community the organization is accountable to to include Black populations of Seaside, CA, also experiencing racial inequities.
 They will emphasize the connection between anti-Black racism work as critical to building intergenerational Black and Brown solidarity, a process that was accelerated after the uprisings of 2020.
 Panelists will discuss lessons learned from organizing a 14-mile march that connects the predominantly Latinx population of East Salinas to the predominantly Black community of Seaside as well as everyday lessons learned around organizing intergenerational Black and Brown communities.
 There will be an opportunity for a collective reflection on ways to explicitly address anti-Black racism in our work and build toward intergenerational Black and Brown solidarity.

-Have you ever wondered how mainstream society reduced the full diversity of humanity to "two genders"?
+Have you ever wondered how mainstream society reduced a world of gender diversity to "two genders"?
 In order to answer this question, we'll explore the story of race and gender in building the mainstream.
 This workshop focuses on how the gender binary operates through white supremacy, and how it is constructed to support a hierarchy of humans run by mostly white men.
-We'll also build tools and shared language to discuss gender identity and expression through a black feminist lens.
+We'll also build tools and shared language to discuss gender identity and expression through a Black feminist lens.